XPELMEDIUM SIGNALOPERATIONAL10-K

-XPEL has fundamentally shifted from an asset-light distributor model in China to direct manufacturing operations, evidenced by the transition from relying on "one distributor" to managing "contract manufacturers and suppliers" while dramatically improving its balance sheet.
+XPEL is transitioning from an asset-light distributor model in China to direct manufacturing operations, adding new supply chain and regulatory risks while strengthening its balance sheet position.

 Comparing 2026-02-27 vs 2025-02-28View on EDGAR →